“I don’t think I shall hear singing this year more thrilling”

 In the last twenty-five years, the music of the church has been under the direction of Dr John Birch, Stephen Layton, James Vivian and the present Organist & Director of Music, Roger Sayer.
 The present choir shot back to prominence with the commission and – at the Temple Church itself – the premiere of John Tavener’s all-night musical vigil The Veil of the Temple, ‘Tavener’s masterpiece’ (The Daily Telegraph).
 The Choir took The Veil to the Lincoln Center Festival in New York, and then to the Proms in a shortened version which was released on a double-CD by Sony.
 This recording has been followed by three further discs from the choir, all of them critically acclaimed.

-In recent years, the choristers sang on Hyperion’s new release of Britten’s St Nicholas, performed The Ceremony of Carols at the opening concert of the Britten Centenary celebrations at the Snape Maltings in Aldeburgh, joined forces with the BBC Singers in Britten’s A Babe was Born at the Proms in the Royal Albert Hall, and broadcast a memorial concert to Sir John Tavener on Classic FM.
+In recent years, the choristers have appeared on Hyperion’s new release of Britten’s St Nicholas, performed The Ceremony of Carols at the opening concert of the Britten Centenary celebrations at the Snape Maltings in Aldeburgh, joined forces with the BBC Singers in Britten’s A Babe was Born at the Proms in the Royal Albert Hall, and broadcast a memorial concert to Sir John Tavener on Classic FM.
 Last year, they also joined the BBC Singers in a recording of music by Judith Weir, which was broadcast on BBC Radio 3.
 The Choir is proud to commission new music, including works from Thomas Adès and Gabriel Jackson.
-The Choir gave the première of A Safe Stronghold, a collaboration between two young composers to commemorate the 100th anniversary of the outbreak of the First World War – the German Lars Schwarze and the British Gareth Treseder.
+In November 2014 the Choir gave the première of A Safe Stronghold, a collaboration between two young composers to commemorate the 100th anniversary of the outbreak of the First World War – the German Lars Schwarze and the British Gareth Treseder.
 Nico Muhly’s Our Present Charter was commissioned to mark the 800th anniversary of Magna Carta, and as part of events to celebrate the same anniversary, the choir performed at both the Library of Congress and the Supreme Court in Washington D.C.
-Our Present Charter also appears on the choir’s CD, A Knight’s Progress, which features additional music by Haydn, Parry, Walton and Vaughan Williams.
+Our Present Charter features on the choir’s CD, A Knight’s Progress, with additional music by Haydn, Parry, Walton and Vaughan Williams.